 Dr. McGrew holds the title of National Master from the United States Chess Federation and won the Michigan Championship in 2006.
 He and his wife, Lydia McGrew, have been married for over 30 years, and they have three chess-playing daughters.

 LIBRARIAN / SOCIAL MEDIA DIRECTOR

 Sarah R. Enterline is a writer, apologist, pastor’s wife, mother, and teacher.
 She has undergraduate degrees in Biblical Studies, Christian Studies (Theology and Ministry), Social and Behavioral Science, and Philosophy; a CA State Credential in teaching History; and an M.A. in Christian Leadership.
 From 2009 – 2016, she was the President of The International Society of Women in Apologetics, and was also a writer and editor on the Special Divine Action Project.
 She has taught Apologetics, Biblical Studies, Philosophy, and History, at both the secondary and college levels.
 She also speaks at churches and conferences around the country, and has frequently guested on numerous radio shows and podcasts.
-Sarah is married to Matt, a Pastor and the Co-Director of Calvary Curriculum.
-She also has a 13 year-old son named Lochlann who loves learning about the Bible, animals, Legos, and superheroes.
+Sarah is married to Matt, a Pastor and the Co-Director of Calvary Curriculum, and she is currently homeschooling her 16 year-old son, Lochlann, who has Autism.

 Kyle Huitt is currently a Ph.D. student in philosophy at Baylor, and also a freelance web designer in the Waco area.
 His interests in apologetics include the origins and transmission of the New Testament documents, the cosmological argument, the problem of evil, and the problem of divine hiddenness.
 Kyle enjoys using his web design experience to benefit non-profits and apologetics organizations.